alyconr/SPA-Webpack-Express/README.md

 # 📖 [SPA WEBPACK & EXPRESS ] <a name="about-project"></a>

   **[SPA WEBPACK & EXPRESS]**  This repository provides an example implementation of a Single Page Application (SPA) built using Webpack and Express, with a focus on server-side menu rendering.
 The primary goal of this project is to demonstrate how to create a dynamic routing system in Express that allows rendering menu paths from the server without requiring a full page reload.
   Modern web applications often utilize Single Page Application (SPA) architecture to provide a smooth and interactive user experience.
 However, SPAs can face challenges related to SEO and initial page load times.
 This project addresses these challenges by demonstrating how to set up a server-side rendering approach for menu paths, ensuring that menu links are SEO-friendly and provide fast initial page loads.

+  With the help of Coinlayer Api, The menu renders  the most popular cryptocurrencies with the highest market capitalization.
+The menu  filters the max supply, low supply and profile cards of each cryptocurrency.
+The above features show how to render menu paths from the server without requiring a full page reload.